-Temperance advocates promised that Prohibition would usher in a beautiful new world.
+Temperance advocates promised that National Prohibition would usher in a beautiful new world.
 Crime, poverty, violence, marital abuse, industrial injuries, sickness and premature death would all go down.
 In their place would be prosperity, less violence, fewer injuries, better health, and greater longevity.
 Deaths during Prohibition were to drop.

 II.
 The Reality

-National Prohibition destroyed the fifth largest industry in the U.S. That was the production, distribution and sale of alcoholic beverages.
-There had been licensing and strict regulation of legal alcohol producers and sellers.
+Prohibition destroyed the fifth largest industry in the U.S. That was the production, distribution and sale of alcoholic beverages.
+Previously there had been licensing and strict regulation of legal alcohol producers and sellers.

 But there was no regulation of illegal operators.
 They made their beverages quickly and carelessly.
-The lead solder used in illegal stills could leach toxins into the bootleg.
+For instance, the lead solder used in illegal stills could leach toxins into the bootleg.
 That made it it poisonous.
-There were many other sources of toxins in the illegal alcohol.
-Drinking bootleg alcohol paralyzed, blinded, or killed many people.
+And there were many other sources of toxins in the illegal alcohol.
+As a result, drinking bootleg alcohol paralyzed, blinded, or killed many people.

 Bootleggers didn’t intend their bootleg to contain toxins.
 They didn’t want to kill their customers.
 The government was doing that.
-It was bad for bootleggers’ business.
-That was the government’s goal.
+That was bad for bootleggers’ business.
+But that was the government’s goal.

 It was legal to distill alcohol for industrial purposes.
-Alcohol was a common ingredient in paints, solvents, fuels and medicines.
+Alcohol was a common ingredient in paints, solvents, fuels and meds.
 Also, many industrial processes used it.

 By the mid-1920s, bootlegers were stealing 60 million gallons of denatured alcohol each year.
 Bootleggers re-distilled it to remove most of the foul and sometimes toxic substances.
 Thus, bootlegging of industrial alcohol continued.

 More Poisons Ordered

 In 1926, the government turned to the use of more poisons in its fight against drinking.
 It ordered distillers to make their alcohol more deadly.
 Specifically, twice as deadly.